Photo credit IStock Photo.

 Kevlar® and Aramid Fabrics: Synthetic aramid fibers offer extraordinary impact resistance, which makes them ideal for canoes and high-performance boats.

-The second step in choosing materials is to choose either epoxy or polyester resin.
+The second step in choosing materials is to choose either epoxy, vinyl ester, or polyester resin.
 You may also want to consider a surface or gel coat.

 Epoxies: Epoxies offer high strength, high adhesion and impact resistance.
 They are temperamental and require temperatures around 75 degrees.